sky10p/TelegramGPT/Readme.md

 ## Features in development

-* **I18n**: Internationalization support for the bot, allowing it to be used in different languages.
-* **Inline query support**: Adding support for inline queries to allow users to generate images, text or transcriptions directly in a chat without the need to start a conversation with the bot.
 * **Improving  the prompt for image generation**: The current prompt for image generation can be improved before generating the image.

 ## Contributing